Raja-ind/Raja-ind/README.md

-- 👋 Hi, I’m @Raja-ind
+- 👋 Hi, I’m @Raja-Babu
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding and Reading.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently doing BCA from MMDU MULLANA AMBALA, HARYANA.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my Online Work.
-- 📫 How to reach me ...
+- 📫 How you can reach me.- rcfin22@gmail.com

 <!---
 Raja-ind/Raja-ind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.